pretix/pretix-docs/docs/trust/security/pci-dss.md

 Depending on what role you play in the credit card acceptance process, you may only need to follow a subset of the requirements.
 If in doubt, ask your payment service provider what exactly you need to do.

-pretix never handles credit card direction directly.
+pretix never handles credit card account data directly.
 All of our official integrations with payment providers are built in a way that embeds the credit card form from the payment provider either through a redirect or iframe.
 Therefore, you usually need to fill out the questionnaire [SAQ A](https://docs-prv.pcisecuritystandards.org/SAQ%20(Assessment)/SAQ/PCI-DSS-v4_0_1-SAQ-A-r1.pdf) and comply with the requirements listed there.
 Whether this questionnaire and the requirements apply to you depend on how your payment provider categorizes your business.